daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

 ## 1. Introduction

-After you have completed the [Beginner Tutorial](https://docs.numbersbelieve.com/omnia3_beginnertutorial.html), whose result is a functional order management application, OMNIA Application Behaviours Tutorial focus on the execution of behaviours on external applications.
+After you have completed the [Beginner Tutorial](https://docs.numbersbelieve.com/omnia3_beginnertutorial.html), whose result is a functional order management application, OMNIA Application Behaviours Tutorial focus on the execution of behaviours on external data sources.

+As our custom data source, we are going to use the [PRIMAVERA ERP V9](https://pt.primaverabss.com).

 ## 2. Prerequisites